11-foot gator discovered in backyard pool in Sarasota

 SARASOTA COUNTY, Fla. - Feel like taking a late night swim in your backyard pool?
 Finding a giant gator beat you to it is not want you want to see.

-A homeowner in Sarasota got the surprise of a lifetime when an 11-foot gator was discovered taking a late Friday night dip on the lanai.
+A homeowner in Sarasota, Florida got the surprise of a lifetime when an 11-foot gator was discovered taking a late Friday night dip on the lanai.

 Sarasota County sheriff's deputies and a gator trapper were contacted to remove the gator.